French Onion Soup Recipe. This post contains affiliate links to products I use and recommend. By making a purchase I may receive a small commission.

 If you aren’t a fan of gruyere cheese you can also use sliced mozzarella or swiss.
 I’ve tried it with all three types of cheeses and none of them disappoint.

 Do you see that bubbly cheese goodness!?
 Dunk it in a bowl of this soup and I promise bread just got even better than ever!

 Momma's French Onion Soup

 - swiss/gruyere/or mozzarella cheese slices

-- When the soup is finished place a pinch of shredded mozzarella in the bottom of an oven proof bowl, ladle soup over the top.
-Place a piece of toasted french bread into the soup garnished with a slice of gruyere, swiss or mozzarella cheese.
+When the soup is finished place a pinch of shredded mozzarella in the bottom of an oven proof bowl or crock.
+Ladle soup over the top.
+Place a piece of toasted french bread on top of the soup and then layer bread with a slice of gruyere, swiss or mozzarella cheese.
 Place the bowl under the broiler until the cheese on the bread starts to bubble.

 Remove the bowl from the oven and allow to cool for a few minutes before serving.

 Other Soup Recipes from Poofy Cheeks